assembakr00/assembakr00/README.md

 - **Independent Software Projects:** Developing full-stack and backend applications from scratch to solve real-world problems.
 - **Foundational Certification:** Actively mastering advanced Git workflows and cloud ecosystem fundamentals.
 - **Data & Automation:** Building robust APIs and learning how to efficiently structure relational databases.
+- **learning: new langs and concepts and getting exp.

 ---